 - Their own needs are ignored

-Millions of adults do not recognize that the anxiety, depression, confusion, as well as attachment and trust issues that they have as adults or parents are the result of traumatic experiences they've had from living with the substance use of loved ones.
-This population of 26 million adult children of alcohol and substance users, 6 million children and teens under the age of 18 affected by parents' substance use, as well as the tens of thousands of parents now coping with the substance use of their children, all need help, support, and treatment to recover.
+Millions of adults do not recognize the source of their anxiety, depression, confusion, as well as attachment and trust issues.
+They stem from traumatic experiences they had from living with the substance use of loved ones.
+More than 26 million adult children and 6 million children under 18 affected are affected by parents' substance use.
+They, as well as the tens of thousands of parents now coping with the substance use of their children, need help.
+With support and treatment, they can recover.
 Click here to find a local support group that helps to heal families that have been traumatized by addiction.